 Shoppers are increasingly using social media such as Facebook, Pinterest, Twitter and Instagram in their purchasing decisions.
 Certainly, social media drives awareness of brands and also helps build relationships between businesses and customers.

 How to attract social media followers: Reach out and engage with customers and prospects on key social media sites.
-Reward any interest with special offers and give these social media fans an insight into your business by posting content that gives them a behind-the-scene view of your company on your ecommerce website.
+Reward any interest with special offers and give these social media fans an insight into your business by posting content that gives them a behind-the-scene view of your company.
 Use social media apps to track mentions of your brand; respond to positive endorsements and handle any criticisms politely and promptly.

 4. The researcher